rkriemann/HLR/README.md

 Set compiler and compiler flags in the top section of the *SConstruct* file.
 Also modify the paths to the various frameworks.

-The set of programs (algorithms) is defined in the variable *BUILD*, which may contain the values *dag*, *tlr*, *hodlr* or *tileh*.
+The set of programs (algorithms) is defined in the variable *PROGRAMS*, which may contain the values *dag*, *tlr*, *hodlr* or *tileh*.
 The parallelization frameworks are set in the variable *FRAMEWORKS* and may be any of *seq*, *openmp*, *tbb*, *taskflow*, *hpx*, *mpi* or *gpi2*.
+For both *all* refers to the full set.

 Afterwards just enter